Drainyyyy/Drainyyyy/README.md

 #### 📋 **Licensing and open source**

 I am a huge fan of using other people's code.
 So of course I support the idea of open source.
-Most of my active projects are publicly available on GitHub and most of them are licensed with a non-restrictive license like the MIT license, so feel free to use some of my code as well.
+Most of my active projects are publicly available on GitHub and almost all of them are licensed with a non-restrictive license like the MIT license, so feel free to use some of my code as well.

-#### 🏷️ **My favorite (finished) projects**
+#### 🏷️ **My favorite projects**

 <div align="center">
     <a href="https://github.com/Drainyyyy/ypc-api/tree/dev">